Trinity Episcopal Church

 God's children come in all ages

+Godly Play is available three Sundays with a children’s sermon on the 4th Sunday.
 Children may come forward with their parents for communion or a blessing.
-There is also a play table next to the seating area adjacent to the baptismal font for children to play quietly so they may be present and participate in worship as they are able.
-A nursery is also available.
+There is a play table next to the seating area adjacent to the baptismal font for children to play quietly so they may be present and participate in worship as they are able.